 So what are the key elements of inbound marketing, and how long should you spend on them each month?

 How long you spend on your core activity will depend on a lot of things, from the size of your business to your inbound marketing ambitions and even the proficiency of your team.
-But broadly speaking, we recommend you dedicate 100 hours per month towards this activity.
+But broadly speaking, we recommend you dedicate 100 hours per month to this activity:

 Quality is the name of the game and this takes time.
 It’s just not good enough to churn out average content and expect it to deliver.
 Make sure your content team sets aside enough time to properly research, create, edit, and publish engaging articles, infographics, or videos.